About the courses

 Introduction to Learning and Teaching (ILT) is an introductory suite of courses in higher education learning and teaching.
 It is aimed at anyone who has, or expects to have, a teaching, training, tutoring or laboratory-demonstrating role, or can be taken just out of interest by staff members, including PGTAs/PGRs, at the University of Birmingham.

-• Postgraduate teaching assistants (PGTAs): the introduction to the programme, ILT001, is compulsory before starting to teach.
-A second workshop then needs to be completed before or during teaching.
+- Postgraduate teaching assistants (PGTAs): the introduction to the programme, ILT001, is compulsory before starting to teach.

 Choosing your ILT courses

-• The ten courses all stand alone, but we recommend taking ILT001 first.
+- The courses all stand alone, but we recommend taking ILT001 first.

-• Once enrolled on a course, you will need to complete an ‘End of course activity’ to confirm completion.
+- Once enrolled on a course, you will need to complete an ‘End of course activity’ to confirm completion.
 This is usually a discussion board or individual submission to encourage reflection.
 Participants are generally expected to complete the course by the end of the month they request to complete the course.
-For those studying on ILT010, participants are expected to complete by the end of the ‘Term’ they register for.

 Courses available

-There are ten courses available.
+There are eight courses available.
 Please see the full list, course descriptions, learning outcomes and registration information.

 Requirements for PGTAs

-• You must take two ILT workshops in order to be allowed to teach as a PGTA at the UoB.
+- You must take ILT001 before you teach in order to be allowed to teach as a PGTA at the UoB.

-• Under the University's Code of Practice on Teaching and Academic Support Provided by Registered Students you are not allowed to start teaching unless you have taken ILT001.
+- Under the University's Code of Practice on Teaching and Academic Support Provided by Registered Students you are not allowed to start teaching unless you have taken ILT001.
 The only exception is if your department has authorised an exemption e.g. based on higher education teaching qualifications.
-You should then take your second workshop soon afterwards.